-Among the courses that Professor Charmé teaches regularly are: Religion and Psychology, Antisemitism and the Holocaust, Women and Religion, Introduction to Religion, Religion and Film, The End of the World, and Jews, Christians, Muslims.
+Among the courses that Professor Charmé teaches regularly are: Religion and Psychology; Antisemitism–Ancient and Modern; Gender, Sexuality and Religion; Religion and Film, The End of the World, and Jews, Christians, Muslims.
 Professor Charmé is especially interested in anthropological, psychological, and philosophical dimensions of religious and ethnic identity.